steinwurf/kodo-ns3-examples/README.rst

 -----------------------
 In the example provided in this repository we use ns-3 as a library, i.e. we build ns-3 separately and then simply link against it to build our simulation.
-In contrast to developing the simulation by directly modifying the ns-3 source code or putting it in the scratch folder.
-This has several advantages (this is of course purely subjective and you are free to disagree).
+This has several advantages over developing the simulation by directly modifying the ns-3 source code or its examples (of course, this list is purely subjective and you are free to disagree).

 * It becomes easier to upgrade to the next version of ns-3 as it becomes available.
 * If you want to distribute your changes, it can be done easily without distributing the entire ns-3 simulator.
 * You can freely choose whatever build system you prefer.
-Note that we also use the same build system as ns-3, namely Waf, because it rocks!
+Note that we also use the same build system as ns-3, namely Waf, but we use a different version of waf!

 Getting Started
 ---------------